boost-cmake/bcm/doc/src/BCMPackage.rst

 .. option:: INCLUDE <directory>...

-Each include directory will be available to the package.
-It will also install each include directory as well.
+This sets the include directories for the package.
+Each include directory will be installed.

 .. option:: NAMESPACE <namespace>